🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 Additionally, recognition fosters positive emotions.
 It makes people feel valued and appreciated.
 And it goes without saying feeling appreciated and recognized is fundamental to achieving high productivity.

-3. Stronger Workplace Relationship
+3. Stronger Workplace Relationships

 3 out of 5 of Maslow’s Hierarchy of Needs- safety, belonging and esteem is fulfilled by recognition.

-Research shows a 208% increase in the sense of community when recognition is integrated into everyday employee experience.
+208% increase in the sense of community when recognition is integrated into everyday employee experience.

 And it's no surprise that improved relationships can lead to better communication, trust, and teamwork.